CNA-Tech/PKS-Ninja/LabGuides/NsxtManualInstall-IN1497/readme.md

 </details>
 <br/>

+After making the changes to the `nsxedge-1` VM, power the VM on via the vCenter UI.

  3.8 Return to the NSX UI and wait for the wizard to recognize the NSX Edge VM.
 This may take up to ~15 minutes, and you may need to refresh your connection to NSX Manager, if so you can use the same steps as above to get back to the `Setup Transport Nodes ` wizard.